-Magnetic resonance imaging, or MRI, is a way of obtaining detailed images of organs and tissues throughout the body without the need for x-rays or "ionizing" radiation.
+Magnetic resonance imaging, or MRI, is a diagnostic procedure that obtains detailed images of organs and tissues throughout the body, without the need for x-rays or "ionizing" radiation.
 Instead, MRI uses a powerful magnetic field, radio waves, rapidly changing magnetic fields, and a computer to create images that show whether there is an injury, disease process, or abnormal condition present.

 For the MRI exam, the patient is placed inside of the MR system or scanner—typically a large donut-shaped device that is open on both ends.
 The powerful magnetic field aligns atomic particles called protons that exist in body tissues that contain water.
 The applied radio waves then interact with these protons to produce signals that are picked up by a receiver within the MR scanner.
 The signals are specially characterized using the rapidly changing magnetic fields.
 With the help of computer processing, cross-sectional images of tissues are created as "slices" that can be viewed in any orientation.

-An MRI exam causes no pain and, importantly, the electromagnetic fields produce no known tissue damage of any kind.
+An MRI exam causes no pain and, importantly, the electromagnetic fields produce no known tissue damage.
 The MR system may make loud tapping, knocking, or other noises at times during the procedure.
 Earplugs are provided to prevent problems that may be associated with noise generated by the scanner.
 At all times, you will be monitored and you will be able to communicate with the MRI technologist using an intercom system or by other means.

 What is MRI used for?